joeyfezster/http_log_monitor/README.md

 rather than report every x seconds for the aggregation of the past 10.
 In other words, reports occur for each mutually exclusive 10 second batch of events.
 1. Timestamps are in seconds, not milliseconds
+1. Taking input from stdin is assumed to mean by shell piping, not interactive mode (`> echo "file" | myProgram`)

 ## System Design
 late data